airdaydev/airday/packages/solidjs-forest/readme.md

 ```

 ## Roadmap
+- command to add to selection
 - Virtual window works
 - Autoscroll down
 - Escape to deselect
 - Automatically deselect on blur
 - shift to select range
-- option to add to selection
 - option + arrow to move up / down
 - command + down/up to jump to top/bottom of list
 - Prevent infinite recursion